Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 Newkirk said Smith is now 21 weeks pregnant.
 Removing breathing tubes and other life-saving devices would likely kill the fetus.

+Northside did not respond to a request for comment Thursday.
+Emory Healthcare said it could not comment on an individual case because of privacy rules, but released a statement saying it “uses consensus from clinical experts, medical literature, and legal guidance to support our providers as they make individualized treatment recommendations in compliance with Georgia’s abortion laws and all other applicable laws.
+Our top priorities continue to be the safety and wellbeing of the patients we serve.”

-Smith's family says Emory doctors have told them they are not allowed to stop or remove the devices that are keeping her breathing because of a provision in state law that bans abortion after cardiac activity can be detected — generally around six weeks into pregnancy.
+Smith's family says Emory doctors have told them they are not allowed to stop or remove the devices that are keeping her breathing because state law bans abortion after cardiac activity can be detected — generally around six weeks into pregnancy.

-The law was adopted in 2019 but not enforced until after the U.S. Supreme Court overturned Roe v.
-Wade in 2022, opening the door to state abortion bans.
+The law was adopted in 2019 but not enforced until after Roe v.
+Wade was overturned in 2022, opening the door to state abortion bans.
 Georgia's ban includes an exception if an abortion is necessary to maintain the life of the woman.

 Smith's family, including her five-year-old son, still visit her in the hospital.